-- How is my due date determined?
-Your due date is 40 weeks after the first day of your last period.
+Your due date is 40 weeks or 280 days after the first day of your last period.
 It is based on a 28 day menstrual cycle.
 So if your cycles aren’t consistently 28 days, your estimated due date may be a little “wrong.”
 And even if you are regular, stress can delay ovulation.

-First trimester ultrasound is consistent for establishing due dates.
-The American Pregnancy Association says that the best time for dating pregnancies using ultrasound is between 8-18 weeks along.
+First trimester ultrasound is accurate for establishing due dates.
+The American Pregnancy Association says that the best time for calculating due date using ultrasound is between 8-18 weeks along.
 Second and third trimester ultrasounds are not appropriate for establishing an accurate due date.

 Dr. Bradley in Husband Coached Childbirth gives the example of an apple tree.
 Just like the majority of apples are ripe and ready to picked at a certain time, most babies are ready about 40 weeks gestation and are ready to be born.
 Some apples fall off the tree earlier than others and are perfect for eating, and a few babies are perfectly healthy a little early too.
 But some apples cling to the tree when all others are gone.
 If picked before ready, the apple will not be ripe and ready to eat.
 Some apples need longer time on the tree.
 Likewise, some babies need more time in the womb than others.
 Be very careful with inductions.
 You might force your baby to be born before he’s ready for life outside the womb.